darsto/spooky/INSTALL.md

 ```
 Copy (or symlink) the just compiled c++ shared library into *spooky-android/app/src/main/jniLibs/armeabi/* (create any missing folders if they're missing).
 If you've compiled multiple c++ cores for different CPU architectures, you can copy (or symlink) all of them.

-And build the apk:
+Lastly, build the apk:
 ```
 cd spooky-android
 ./gradlew assembleDev
 ```
-Apk file should appear in *spooky-android/app/build/outputs/apk/* directory
+It should appear in *spooky-android/app/build/outputs/apk/* directory

 [1]: https://github.com/satoren/kaguya
 [2]: https://github.com/darsto/SOIL2